 - The local interface address to be used.
-Quite often this will be dynamically assigned by the ISP on each connection. - The ISP's Internet or gateway address.
-This is sometimes dynamically assigned on each connection. - The name or address of the POP3 mail server. - The name or address of the SMTP mail server. - The address of the ISP's DNS (Domain Name Server). - The connection phone number. - · Your log-on account name or user-id. - · Your log-on password. - The log-on script to be used (SLIP connections only). - One or more e-mail account names and/or user-id's. - Passwords for each e-mail account. - Your domain name (host.network).
+For Dialup connection this is often dynamically assigned by the ISP on each connection. - The ISP's Internet or gateway address.
+This is sometimes dynamically assigned on each connection. - The name or address of the POP3 mail server. - The name or address of the SMTP mail server. - The address of the ISP's DNS (Domain Name Server). - The connection phone number. - Your log-on account name or user-id. - Your log-on password. - The log-on script to be used (SLIP connections only). - One or more e-mail account names and/or user-id's. - Passwords for each e-mail account. - Your domain name (host.network).